 We had an outstanding loan balance of \$465.7 million under the June 2017 First Lien Loan as of December 31, 2021.
-In the three months ended March 31, 2022, we repaid \$190.7 million of the outstanding June 2017 First Lien Loan.
+In the first quarter of 2022, we repaid \$190.7 million of the outstanding June 2017 First Lien Loan.
 On February 3, 2022, we entered into an amendment which refinances the remaining June 2017 First Lien Loan with a new \$275.0 million February 2022 First Lien Loan with a maturity date of February 3, 2029, adds a new revolving credit facility in an aggregate principal amount of \$100.0 million with a maturity date of February 3, 2027, replaces the LIBOR based floating interest rate with a term SOFR based floating interest rate and revises the springing financial covenant to require compliance with a first lien net leverage ratio when revolver borrowings exceed certain levels.
 The February 2022 First Lien Loan requires quarterly amortization payments of \$0.7 million.
 The Revolving Facility does not require periodic payments.
 All obligations under the February 2022 First Lien Loan are secured, subject to permitted liens and other exceptions, by first-priority perfected security interests in substantially all of our assets.
-The February 2022 First Lien Loan will carry an interest rate of SOFR plus 3.25%.
-The SOFR rate for the February 2022 First Lien Loan 0.5% floor.
+The February 2022

+First Lien Loan will carry an interest rate of SOFR plus 3.25%.
+The SOFR rate for the February 2022 First Lien Loan is subject to a 0.5% floor.

-As of March 31, 2022, we are only party to one credit facility, the February 2022 First Lien Loan.
+As of June 30, 2022, we are only party to one credit facility, the February 2022 First Lien Loan.
+At June 30, 2022, we had no outstanding borrowings under our Revolving Facility.